-Basis of home loan interest rates charged by housing finance companies
+On what basis are home loan interest rates charged by housing finance companies?

-Housing finance companies (HFCs) are regulated by the National Housing Bank Limited (NHB), a subsidiary of the RBI.
-The funding of housing finance companies, is different from those of banks.
-So, the basis of charging interest on home loans granted by housing finance companies, is also different from the one adopted by banks.
-These companies base their actual lending rates against a benchmark rate, which is called Benchmark Prime Lending Rate (BPLR).
-Interest rates for all the loans are calculated with reference to this rate.
-This is generally the highest rate that the housing finance company charges.
-So, a majority of the home loans, are given at a rate that is below this PLR.
+HFCs are regulated by the National Housing Bank Limited (NHB), a subsidiary of the RBI.
+The funding of HFCs is different from banks.
+So, the basis of charging interest on home loans granted by HFCs, is altogether different from the one adopted by the banks.
+These companies base their actual lending rates against an internal benchmark rate, which is called the Benchmark Prime Lending Rate (BPLR).
+Interest rates for all loans are calculated with reference to this rate.
+The BPLR is generally the highest rate that the HFC charges.
+So, a majority of the home loans are given at a rate below this PLR.

-As no borrower can know the bottom rate, at which the HFC grants home loans to their best customers, this basis of charging interest is not transparent, as you never know whether you have got the best rate.
-Moreover, these lenders do not change their PLR as frequently as the banks change their rates.
-In order to entice and get new customers, housing finance companies may give more discounts on their PLR.
-This may seem unfair to existing customers, who remain locked at interest rates with lower discount to the PLR.
-The existing borrower will get the benefit of lower rates, only when the lender reduces its PLR, which does not happen so frequently.
+As no borrower knows the lowest rate that the best customer gets, this basis is non-transparent.
+Moreover, these lenders normally do not change their PLR as frequently as the banks change their rates.
+In order to entice and acquire new customers, the HFCs offer greater discounts on their PLR to them, which may seem unfair to the existing customers, who are locked-in at higher rates.
+The existing borrower will get the benefit of lower rates, only when the lender reduces its PLR, which does not happen frequently.

 Should borrowers opt for a housing finance company or a bank?

-Earlier, banks also used to give home loans on the basis of the PLR.
-From July 2010, the RBI introduced the concept of a ‘base rate’, for computing the lending rates – a rate below which the banks were not allowed to lend even to the best of the borrowers.
-The purpose of introducing the base rate, was to bring transparency in the transactions and to ensure that the banks pass on the reduction in repo rate to the customers, quicker than what was happening under the PLR regime.
+Earlier, banks also used to lend on the same basis followed by HFCs – i.e., the PLR.
+As this basis of lending was not transparent or consumer-friendly and to bring in transparency in the lending rates, the RBI introduced the concept of ‘base rate’, for computing the lending rates, from July 2010.
+The base rate is a rate below which the banks are not allowed to lend, even to the best of the borrowers.
+The purpose of introducing the base rate concept was, to bring in transparency in lending and to ensure that the banks pass on the reductions in the repo rate to the customers, quicker than what was happening under the PLR regime.
 The first purpose was served, as the base rate served as the bottom rate.
-Consequently, borrowers knew exactly what premium they were paying, over the best of the customers who could get the home loan at the base rate.
+So, a borrower knew exactly what premium he was paying over the best of customers, who could get the home loan at the base rate.

-However, the banks were not so quick, in passing on the benefits of reduced repo rates (the rate at which the banks borrow from the RBI).
-Moreover, banks devised ways to calculate their base rates differently.
-The base rate was supposed to be based on the cost of funds for the banks.
-However, as the banks had a portfolio of old deposits and borrowings carrying higher rates, this resulted in very marginal reduction in the base rates every time the RBI reduced its repo rate.
-This is evident from the fact that while the RBI reduced the repo rate by 175 basis points between January 2014 and October 2016, the banks reduced the base rate by only 50-75 basis points, thus, denying the consumers the benefits of reduction in the repo rate.
+However, banks were not quick in passing on the benefits of reductions in the repo rate.
+Banks also devised ingenious ways to compute their base rates differently and it was not transparent.
+The base rate was supposed to be based on the cost of the funds of the bank.
+However, as the banks had portfolios of old deposits and borrowings carrying higher rates, this resulted in very marginal reduction in their base rates, every time the RBI reduced its repo rate.
+This was evident from the fact that while the RBI reduced the repo rate by 175 basis points between January 2014 and October 2016, the banks reduced the base rate by only 50 basis points to 75 basis points, thus, denying consumers the benefits of reduction in the repo rate.